Austrian data privacy activist files complaint against Apple, Amazon, others

-VIENNA, Jan 18 (Reuters) - Apple and Amazon are among eight tech firms named in a complaint filed in Austria by non-profit organisation noyb, which cited their failure to comply with the European Union’s General Data Protection Regulation (GDPR).
+VIENNA (Reuters) - Apple and Amazon are among eight tech firms named in a complaint filed in Austria by non-profit organization noyb, which cited their failure to comply with the European Union’s General Data Protection Regulation (GDPR).

-The action by noyb, chaired by data privacy activist Max Schrems, also named Netflix, Spotify and Youtube in the action, after it tested them by requesting private data the companies hold about the user.
+The action by noyb, chaired by data privacy activist Max Schrems, also named Netflix, Spotify and Youtube, after it tested them by requesting private data the companies hold about the user.

 “No service fully complied,” noyb said in its statement.